 "[The] voluntary support of laws, formed by persons of their own choice, distinguishes peculiarly the minds capable of self-government.
 The contrary spirit is anarchy, which of necessity produces despotism." - Thomas Jefferson to Philadelphia Citizens, 1809.

-"We are a people capable of self-government, and worthy of it." --Thomas Jefferson to Isaac Weaver, Jr., 1807.
-ME 11:220.
+"We are a people capable of self-government, and worthy of it." - Thomas Jefferson to Isaac Weaver, Jr.

 Second, it embraces the idea of citizens self-government, by which residents of these local areas participate in and handle, to varying degrees, activities of the local public entities.
 Japans system of local self-government originates in the preWorld War II period, primarily from the concept of autonomous local entities.
 After the war, the concept of citizens self-government was incorporated to a greater extent.

 European Charter of Local Self-Government

-(Strasbourg, 15 October 1985)
+(Strasbourg, 15 October 1985).

 The European Charter of Local Self-Government opened for signature by the member States of the Council of Europe on 15 October 1985 and entered into force on 9 September 1988.
 The Committee of the Regions of the European Union calls for the principle of local self-government, as defined by the Charter, to be included in the Community treaties.
-Moreover, the Committee of the Regions works together with the Council of Europe's Congress of Local and Regional Authorities of Europe (CLRAE) with a view to monitoring the implementation of the Charter.
+Moreover, the Committee of the Regions works together with the Council of Europe's Congress of Local and Regional Authorities of Europe with a view to monitoring the implementation of the Charter.

-Prepared by: Jill Wherrett, Political and Social Affairs Division
+Prepared by: Jill Wherrett, Political and Social Affairs Division.

 Prior to contact with Europeans, Aboriginal peoples relied on a variety of distinctive ways to organize their political systems and institutions.
 Later, many of these institutions were ignored or legally suppressed while the federal government attempted to impose a uniform set of vastly different Euro-Canadian political ideals on Aboriginal societies.